kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/6-storage.md

 In addition to large scale migration using services like Azure Migrate and Azure Data Box, Azure also has tools designed to help you move or interact with individual files or small file groups.
 Among those tools are AzCopy, Azure Storage Explorer, and Azure File Sync.

 ### AzCopy
-AzCopy is a command-line utility that you can use to copy blobs or files to or from your storage account.
+AzCopy is a command-line (CLI) utility that you can use to copy blobs or files to or from your storage account.
 With AzCopy, you can upload files, download files, copy files between storage accounts, and even synchronize files.
 AzCopy can even be configured to work with other cloud providers to help move files back and forth between clouds.

 >**Important:**
 >Synchronizing blobs or files with AzCopy is one-direction synchronization.
 When you synchronize, you designated the source and destination, and AzCopy will copy files or blobs in that direction.
 It doesn't synchronize bi-directionally based on timestamps or other metadata.